sdn-sense/sdn-sense.github.io/install.md

 [[Home](index.md)]   [[Installation](install.md)]

+# Install considerations

+Site resource manager has several applications (Frontend and Agent) and depending on your endhost installation, you will need both or only one, depending on how big your deployment is.
+* *Frontend* is required if you plan to use switches control.
+Usually it is one Frontend installation for controlled domain, but in case you just need DTN control, Frontend is not needed.
+Currently in development and beta testing is ODL L2 Switch.
+If you need other controllers to be supported, please create an issue here: https://github.com/sdn-sense/siterm-general-issues
+* *Agent* installation - Is to be installed on DTN.
+Depending on use case, installation can be done in docker container (Currently only CentOS 7 is supported) or installed in bare metal.
+* *Backend* installtion - For keeping historical monitoring information in one of the InfluxDB databases.
+Please contact SENSE team to know the backend endpoint.
+You also can install on your own and configure own backend, but this will be unique for your domain and not overall SENSE Infrastructure.

+Please consult individual cases with SENSE team before deploying: sense-all@googlegroups.com

 # Installation documentation

-Each site has to install the Site-RM Resource manager and also minimum 1 DTN.
+In most cases each site has Site-RM Resource manager and also minimum 1 DTN configured.
 Currently Site RM supports only:
 * Manual modification on the network switches. e.g. - to push all VLANs on the switches directly to the DTN-RM from the endpoint facing SENSE Network resource manager;
 * ODL L2 control.
 For this, please follow the default ODL Installation and SiteRM Requires the odl-l2-switch installed.
+Documentation and packacing is not yet ready for this.
 Please refer to the SiteRM configuration manual how to configure it.

 There are helper scripts in this repository: https://github.com/sdn-sense/siterm-installers